thepoly/docs/Style Guide.md

 #### Faculty Senate
 Reconstituted in March 2012.

+#### farmers market
+The Troy Waterfront Farmers Market is held every Saturday in Downtown Troy.
+The words *farmers market* are neither capitalized nor possessive on non-specific references.

 #### figure dash
 Used in sports scores and vote tallying.
 Similar to the em dash, but different.
 Such is life.